-Though Kentucky isn’t the first place to come to mind when you think of “progressive”, Berea’s been acting quietly radical for years.
+Though Kentucky isn’t the first place to come to mind when you think of “most progressive cities in the USe”, Berea’s been acting quietly radical for years.
 The town was founded by an abolitionist centuries ago and the town’s liberal arts college was the only integrated and co-ed college in the South for nearly forty years.
 These days, Berea attracts not only politically-minded students, but also organic farmers, artists, and craft-makers.
 It’s also home to the famously radical author and social activist bell hooks.

 Eats: In the morning, visit Berea Coffee & Tea on College Square.
 Later on, try the local, grass-fed burgers at Village Trough or visit Old Town Grill Berea.
 You can also taste spoonbread here, or wait and try it at the annual Spoonbread Festival.